Arnold Christensen: War service

 Christensen sailed for England in March 1942 and on 2 June 1942 was posted to No. 41 Operational Training Unit RAF, Old Sarum Airfield, Wiltshire to complete his fighter pilot training being posted to No. 26 Squadron RAF on 13 August 1942.
 The squadron operated in the tactical reconnaissance and ground support role.

 Prisoner of war

 At 0800 hours on 19 August 1942 flying a tactical reconnaissance mission in support of the amphibious commando Dieppe Raid Pilot Officer Christensen of No. 26 Squadron RAF flying Mustang Mark Ia serial number "AL977" as wingman to Pilot Officer E E O’Farrell (flying "AG463").
-Neither pilot returned from the mission, their aircraft being two of five which their squadron were to lose that day Both aircraft were shot down by machine-gun fire from the ground, his lead pilot’s aircraft quite quickly dived into the sea off shore and Christensen tried to make it back across the English Channel but half way to safety his engine seized and he had to ditch on the water spending 2 days adrift in a tiny dingy before being washed ashore on the French coast and taken prisoner.
+Neither pilot returned from the mission, their aircraft being two of five which their squadron were to lose that day Both aircraft were shot down by machine-gun fire from the ground.
+His lead pilot’s aircraft quite quickly dived into the sea off shore, and Christensen tried to make it back across the English Channel, but halfway to safety his engine seized, and he had to ditch on the water, spending two days adrift in a tiny dinghy before being washed ashore on the French coast and taken prisoner.
 He was promoted to flying officer in 1943.